ratnesh1253/project/README.md

 # Desclaimer

-this project repository is created during learing Git and GitHub
+this project repository is created during learing Git and GitHub.